Quantifying the Impact of Label Noise on Federated Learning: Numerical Results

 \textbf{Overfitting by label noise.} We observe in Figure~\ref{fig:4client-cvg} that for all three algorithms, the global model's test accuracy decreases after 20 communication rounds.
 The global model is more over-fitted with a larger percentage of wrongly labeled data.
 This result provides an engineering insight in FL that the over-fitting of the global model could result from some wrongly labeled data in the local datasets.
 It also motivates the study of mitigating label noise in FL \cite{b46}.

-\textbf{Compare different FL algorithms.} Figure~\ref{fig:4client-wacc-alg} shows a comparison for test accuracy of global models of FedAvg, SCAFFOLD, and FedNova.
-SCAFFOLD achieves the best test accuracy than other algorithms with smaller label noise, while FedNova achieves the best test accuracy with larger label noise.

 \textbf{Negative linear trend by label noise.} In Figure~\ref{fig:4client-wacc-alg}, all three algorithms show a negative linear relation between the test accuracy of the global model and the proportion of wrongly labeled data.
 This is consistent with our theoretical analysis.
+We also observe piece-wise linear trend in the experiments.
+The model accuracy decreases more when the total noise level exceeds certain threshold.